Looking for blog post writing tips for eco and ethical bloggers? I’ve got you covered!

-Coming Up With Blog Post Ideas
+Coming Up With Post Ideas

-Over a cup of tea I come up with a list of ideas for blog posts and I find it really handy to have this list in the bank, so to speak, whenever writers block strikes (surprisingly often!).
+Over a cup of tea, I come up with a list of ideas for blog posts.
+I find it really handy to have this list in the bank, so to speak, for whenever writer’s block strikes (surprisingly often!).
 For example, this post on things you’ve always wanted to ask a vegetarian was born out of a brainstorming session.

-Writing Your Blog Post
+Blog Post Writing Tips

 To be honest, I don’t have any prescriptive tips for writing other than write in your natural voice.
 As in all parts of life, it’s much easier to be yourself than pretend to be someone you’re not.
 The other real piece of solid advice I can give you about writing a blog post is to focus on your headline.
 I’m a fan of writing quite descriptive headlines so that people searching for information in Google, or whatever search engine they are using, can easily find my post.
 For example, this post on vegan cakes is called “Six Delicious Vegan Cakes” rather than something a bit more vague or abstract so it can easily be searched for.